Warner Bros. will release all 2021 films on both HBO Max and in theaters

 Among the myriad release plan changes wrought by the pandemic, no studio has so fully embraced streaming as a lifeline.
 But after disappointing domestic ticket sales for “Tenet," and with the majority of U.S. theaters currently closed, Warner Bros. will turn to a hybrid distribution model.
 Films will debut simultaneously in theaters and on HBO Max in the U.S. After one month, they will stop streaming and continue to play only in theaters.

-The move follows Warner Bros.' decision to put “Wonder Woman 1984” on HBO Max next December, in addition to in theaters.
+The move follows Warner Bros.' decision to put “Wonder Woman 1984” on HBO Max this month, in addition to in theaters.
 If that pivot sent shockwaves through the industry, Thursday's announcement was likely to rattle Hollywood to the core.
 It amounts to an acknowledgement that any full rebound for theaters is still a year or more away.

 "No one wants films back on the big screen more than we do," said Ann Sarnoff, chief executive of WarnerMedia Studios in a statement.
 "We know new content is the lifeblood of theatrical exhibition, but we have to balance this with the reality that most theaters in the U.S. will likely operate at reduced capacity throughout 2021."